Bye, Baby Bunting

 Origin and History

 Bye, Baby Bunting is an old English nursery rhyme of unknown origin.
-In the year 1731, an edition of the rhyme was made available in England.
+One of the earliest known printed versions appeared in England in 1731.

 Meaning